 Iori Asahina is a high school senior and has a vast knowledge of flowers and what they mean.
-It turns out that he has romantic feelings for Ema, but he’s more subtle about his feelings than the other brothers who are in love with her.
+It turns out that he has romantic feelings for Ema, but he shows his interest in subtle ways in comparison to the other brothers who are in love with her.

-Yusuke Asahina is a classmate of Ema’s before she moves into the condo, and has had a crush on her for a while.
+Yusuke Asahina is a classmate of Ema’s before she moves into the condo and he has had a crush on her for a while.
 He’s a nice guy, but also a bit of a delinquent.

 Futo Asahina is a popular idol who has a devilish and cheeky personality.
 He develops feelings for Ema, and nearly rapes her on a couple of occasions during the series.

-Also, these are all rather good looking guys.
-How come not a single one of them already has a girlfriend?
+Also, these are all rather good-looking guys.
+How come none of them already has a girlfriend?

 Here’s a breakdown of the antics Ema has to put up with from the various brothers:

-*In episode seven, after Ema and Futo have gotten into their costumes for their respective classes’ entries for the school cultural fair, Futo forces Ema to go into a dark room with him.
+- In Episode Seven, after Ema and Futo have gotten into their costumes for their respective classes’ entries for the school cultural fair, Futo forces Ema to go into a dark room with him.
 He manages to take a bit of Ema’s neck with the vampire fangs he has on, and through his dialogue the viewer can understand that he wants to go further.
-Ema actually takes some initiative here and kicks him off of her.
+Surprisingly, Ema takes some initiative here and kicks him off her.

-*In episode nine, while Ema is distraught over leaning that Rintaro is not her real father, Natsume takes her into an embrace, kisses her, and admits his feelings for her.
+- In Episode Nine, while Ema is distraught over learning that Rintaro is not her real father, Natsume takes her into an embrace, kisses her, and admits his feelings for her.

-*In episode 10, while Ema is asleep, Futo goes into her room.
-He begins opening up the buttons on her nighshirt, but doesn’t go any further than that.
+- In Episode 10, while Ema is asleep, Futo goes into her room.
+He begins to open the buttons on her nighshirt but doesn’t go any further than that.
 He complains about it being too hot and leaving.

 I was glad in the last episode to see that Ema wasn’t interested in any of the guys romantically.
 Unfortunately, these guys just showed how selfish they were by continuing to fight over her instead of respecting her feelings.